General store

 A general merchant store (also known as general merchandise store, general dealer, village shop, or country store) is a rural or small-town store that carries a general line of merchandise.
 It carries a broad selection of goods, sometimes in a small space, where people from the town and surrounding rural areas come to purchase all their general provisions.
 The store carries routine stock and obtains special orders from warehouses.
 It differs from a convenience store or corner shop in that it will be the main shop for the community rather than a convenient supplement.

 General stores often sell staple food items such as milk and bread, and various household goods such as hardware and electrical supplies.
-The concept of the general store is very old, and although some still exist, there are far fewer than there once were, due to urbanization, urban sprawl, and the relatively recent phenomenon of big-box stores.
+The concept of the general store is very old, and although some still exist, there are far fewer than there once were, due to urbanization, urban sprawl, and the relatively recent phenomenon of big-box stores and hypermarkets, combining a general merchandise store with a supermarket.
 The term "general merchandise store" is also used to describe a hybrid of a department store, with a wide selection of goods, and a discount store, with low prices.
 Examples include J. C. Penney and Sears.